-Forest Disturbance (Non-Fire) is a specialty section in Frontiers in Forests and Global Change that publishes original, refereed research on the effects of disturbance on terrestrial and aquatic ecosystems in temperate and tropical forests worldwide.
-Although fire is covered in a separate specialty section of this journal, all other studies associated with disturbances occurring in forests are welcome.
+Forest Disturbance is a specialty section in Frontiers in Forests and Global Change that publishes original, refereed research on the effects of disturbance on any components of terrestrial and aquatic ecosystems in temperate and tropical forests and agroforests worldwide.
+While fire is covered in a separate specialty section of this journal, studies on all other forms of disturbance are welcome.

 Indexed in: Google Scholar, CrossRef, CLOCKSS

 Forest disturbance welcomes submissions of the following article types: Book Review, Case Report, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Forest disturbance, where they are peer-reviewed by the Associate and Review Editors of the specialty section.